Colchicine (Colcrys, Mitigare)

 Tell your rheumatology provider if you are experiencing diarrhea, nausea, vomiting or abdominal pain while on this medication.
 This may be a sign that your colchicine dose is too high.
 Some medications may interfere with colchicine and increase the risk of serious side effects.
 Some of these medications include clarithromycin, fluoxetine, paroxetine, cimetidine and some antifungal therapies.
 Grapefruit juice may also interfere with this medication, so avoid grapefruit juice when taking colchicine.
 Tell your rheumatology provider if you have kidney or liver issues prior to starting this medication as doses may need to be adjusted.
 Please discuss with your rheumatology provider if you are pregnant, breastfeeding or planning to become pregnant.

-Updated March 2023 by Kristen Lee, MD, and reviewed by the American College of Rheumatology Communications and Marketing Committee.
+Updated March 2024 by Karmela Kim Chan, MD, and reviewed by the American College of Rheumatology Committee on Communications and Marketing.